webplatform/ops/README.md

-## Configuration workspace sandbox "Vagrant Workbench"
+## Vagrant Workbench; a *salt master* state development sandbox

 Our [salt-states][salt-states-repo] scripts supports deployment of the site without taking into account the live site.

-While it spossible to work on any component of the site from the salt master, its preferable to work without touching the live site at all.
+While it spossible to work on any component of the site from the salt master, its preferable to be able to work on configuration scripts without any possibility to impact the live site.

 Ideally, we should do development work either a staging environment (i.e. *webplatformstaging.org*) on an OpenStack project, or from a Vagrant VM.

-The [**vagrant-workbench**][vagrant-workbench-dir] should provide the workspace to build locall VMs and work on server configuration.
+The [**vagrant workbench**][vagrant-workbench-dir] AND [**vagrant minions**][vagrant-minions-dir]
+allows you work on salt states within a set of Vagrant VMs.

+With both repositories you get everything you need to have your own salt master, and an utility to add minions by editing entries in [minions.yml][vagrant-minions-yml].

-[Review the **vagrant-workbench** code][vagrant-workbench-dir]
+[Review the **vagrant-workbench**][vagrant-workbench-dir] and [**vagrant-minions**][vagrant-minions-dir] sub-projects.

   [the-salt-master]: https://docs.webplatform.org/wiki/WPD:Infrastructure/architecture/The_salt_master "Salt Master design document"